Mirror-Prismals/Mirror-DAWg-Prismals/README.md

 Today we are releasing mirror pre-Alpha, a collection of over 126,000 lines of code that you can use to make your own digital audio workstations, voxel games, art apps, and the like.

-The license is very permissive, allowing you to make educational and nonprofit closed source derivatives as well as for-profit forks (if you pay a small one time fee) without worrying about other people making similar derivatives and squashing all of your fun with a patent claim.
+The license is very permissive, allowing you to make educational and nonprofit closed source derivatives as well as for-profit forks (if you pay a small one time fee) without worrying about other people making similar derivatives and squashing all of your fun with an unjust legal claim.
 We hope to bring upon a new era of digital audio workstations that you actually own.
 We hope everyone starts to share and develop their own mirrors.

 ###### if you would like to distribute commercialzed forks, or some form of the source code that you modified with your own proprietary modifications, you can purchase non-exclusive lifetime license to distribute for $19 under the terms of the smiling license.
 Please email midabanker@proton.me and I will correspond. you are otherwise free to fork and share this code for non-commercial, educational or personally private use.